-The National Heritage Board (NHB) has launched an inventory which seeks to showcase the diverse elements of intangible cultural heritage that are present and practised in multicultural Singapore.
+The National Heritage Board (NHB) has launched an inventory which seeks to identify and document the diverse elements of intangible cultural heritage that are present and practised in multicultural Singapore.

-The establishment of such an inventory is the first step towards nominating an intangible cultural heritage element onto the UNESCO Representative List of Intangible Cultural Heritage of Humanity.
+The establishment of such an inventory is a major step for the safeguarding of Singapore’s living heritage, and will contribute towards nominating an intangible cultural heritage element onto the UNESCO Representative List of Intangible Cultural Heritage of Humanity.

 Intangible cultural heritage comprises the traditions, rituals, crafts, expressions, knowledge and skills that we practise and pass on from generation to generation.
 As it is part of our living, everyday heritage, our intangible cultural heritage is dynamic, evolving and constantly being updated and/or re-created by individuals, groups and communities in response to their environments, interactions with nature and history, and changes in our lifestyles.

 Through the inventory, we hope to document and make available more information on Singapore’s intangible cultural heritage, and to promote greater public awareness and appreciation of our diverse cultures, traditions and practices.